Stocks move modestly higher, pushing S&P 500 back to record

 It's a preview of what traders are waiting for on Friday, when they will get the August jobs report from the Labor Department.
 Economists are expecting that U.S. employers created 750,000 jobs last month, pushing the unemployment rate down to 5.2%.

+“The market is likely to stay on track because of the Fed, but the risk is on the inflation side,” said Jay Hatfield, CEO of Infrastructure Capital Advisors.

+Inflation remains a concern as supply chain issues prompt some companies to raise prices on goods.
+The housing market, where rental and home prices have been rising, is also a key measure to monitor, Hatfield said, as it could push inflation higher into 2022 and put a dent in the broader market when the Fed eventually does ease back its support for low interest rates.

 Bond yields were steady.
-The 10-year Treasury note was trading at a yield of 1.29% compared to 1.30% the day before.
+The 10-year Treasury note remained at 1.30% from the day before.

 Separately, the U.S. trade deficit narrowed slightly to $70.1 billion in July as economic recovery overseas helped boost American exports while imports declined.